We use our proprietary methodology to produce these rankings. Learn more →

 Troy, New York

-Rensselaer Polytechnic Institute is a respected school with a strong representation in the sciences; it has produced 33 research centers and counting.
+Rensselaer Polytechnic Institute is a respected school with a strong representation in the sciences; it has produced 33 research centers.

 Their School of Humanities, Arts, and Social Sciences offers undergrad and graduate degrees in Game Design.
 Rensselaer has a New York State Center of Excellence in Digital Game Development designation.

-Rensselaer offers the Bachelor of Science in Games and Simulation Arts and Sciences degree teaches game design theory and implementation in practice.
-This program teaches students technical and creative aspects of game design and simulation.
+Rensselaer offers the BS in Games and Simulation Arts and Sciences degree, which teaches game design theory and implementation in practice.
+The instruction includes technical and creative aspects of game design and simulation.

 The Critical Game Design program is offered as a Master of Science degree and a PhD.
 The Master of Science in Critical Game Design teaches graduate students how to create games by making a prototype as part of the thesis project.
 This master’s program is an ideal degree to continue into a PhD program in Game Design.